bdamon/MuscleDTI_Toolbox/Help/Help for define_muscle.md

 ### Example 3:

-Given an image with variable name anat_image and having matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to
-  1) Define the muscle mask in slices 15-40;
+  1) Define the muscle mask in slices 4-41;
-  2) Return a mask of size 192 x 192 x 50; and
+  2) Return a mask of size 192 x 192 x 50;
+  3) Return a second mask of size 128 x 128; and
   3) Automatically visualize the result using fiber_visualizer, using slices 15, 25, 35, and 45 for anatomical reference

 % Set options for plotting: